-|The Treasurer, being elected for a term of four years, is the chief custodian of county funds and receives all monies belonging to the county.
-The treasurer often acts as the chief liaison between the county and all depository banks.
+|The Treasurer, is elected for a term of four years, and is the chief custodian of county funds and receives all monies belonging to the county.
+The treasurer is the chief liaison between the county and all depository banks.
 Basic duties include, but are not limited to receiving, keeping and accounting for, paying, applying, and disbursing all monies belonging to the county from whatever source derived according to law.

 Additional duties include; being responsible for original reconciliation and safekeeping of county bank accounts; serving as custodian of the sheriff's bail bond collaterals; serving as financial manager and coordinator of all revenue funds, payment of accounts; acting as agent for state reports and payments on certain accounts; has oversight of social security, county retirement, group health insurance, credit union, and deferred compensation.

-She has lived in Johnson County for 30 years.
+Debbie and husband Bill Rice, reside in Cleburne.
+She has lived in Johnson County for 35 years.
 She is a graduate of Cisco High School.
-She has two children Misty Scott who lives in Hico, Texas and is the parent of her two grandsons Dakota and Hunter Mullins, and a son Billy Rice who is an electrical engineer and a graduate of Texas A&M .
-He resides in College Station.
-Debbie has worked in various banks and Johnson County offices for 30 years.
+She has two children Misty Scott who lives in Hico, Texas and is the parent of her two grandsons Dakota and Hunter Mullins, and a son Billy Rice, who is an electrical engineer, and a graduate of Texas A&M .
+He resides in Houston with his wife Lindsay..
+Debbie has worked in various banks and Johnson County offices for 35 years.